dikshatiwari14/POM_Automation_Framework/README.md

 verifyYourAccountsPageTitle() is failing intentionally in YourAccountPageTitleTest.java
 5. Test Data is read from Data excel file under: src/test/resources/TestData/Data.xlsx
-6. Application URL, Browser and global implicit wait is read from config.poperties file located under: src/main/resources 7.Logging: Log4j is used for logging.
+6. Application URL, Browser and global implicit wait is read from config.poperties file located under: src/main/resources
+7. Logging: Log4j is used for logging.
 8. Log4j Logs: Log4j logs are maintained under Log4jLogs folder and it is maintaining both system and manual logs.
 9. Extent Report: Extent Reports and screenshots are maintained in TestReport_Extent folder.
 Failed Screenshots are maintained in FailedTestCaseScreenshots folder under TestReport_Extent folder.